Literature Studies booking now:

 - Recommended edition: Moby Dick (Norton Critical Edition, Third Edition 2018), by Herman Melville, edited by Herschel Parker; W.W.
 Norton & Co.
 ISBN-13: 978-0393285000

-- Participants will be responsible for arranging their own travel to and from our departure and end point, the port of Mallaig on the west coast of the Scottish Highlands, as well as insurance to cover their trip.
+- Participants will be responsible for arranging their own travel to and from our departure and end point, the port of Mallaig on the west coast of the Scottish Highlands, as well as personal insurance to cover their trip.

 - Please note that the voyage will involve sharing confined living and sleeping space while onboard.
 We do not require you to have nautical skills, but some time spent on sailing boats or camping would be useful so you know what to expect.
-We ask you to let us know in your email whether you have such experience and to confirm that you are in good physical health.

 Organizer